xgroleau/mx25r-rs/README.md

 # mx25r-rs
-Driver for the MX25R chip
+Driver for the MX25R chip using the [embedded-hal](https://github.com/rust-embedded/embedded-hal), note that this crate is still a **work in progress**.
+It only suports the MX25R6435F for now.

+## TODO
+* Complete sync low level driver
+* Add support all mx25r family
+* Add wrapper over driver
+* Add async suport

 ## License